 Paul Antschel, who wrote under the pseudonym Paul Celan, was born in Czernovitz, in Romania, on November 23, 1920.
 The son of German-speaking Jews, Celan grew up speaking several languages, including Romanian, Russian, and French.
 He also understood Yiddish.
 He studied medicine in Paris in 1938, but returned to Romania shortly before the outbreak of World War II.
 His parents were deported and eventually died in Nazi labor camps; Celan himself was interned for eighteen months before escaping to the Red Army.

-In 1945, he moved to Bucharest and became friends with many of the leading Romanian writers of the time.
+In 1945, Celan moved to Bucharest and became friends with many of the leading Romanian writers of the time.
 He worked as a reader in a publishing house and as a translator.
 He also began to publish his own poems and translations under a series of pseudonyms.
-In 1947 he settled on the pseudonym Celan—an anagram of Ancel, the Romanian form of his surname.
+In 1947, he settled on the pseudonym “Celan”—an anagram of Ancel, the Romanian form of his surname.
 He lived briefly in Vienna before settling in Paris in 1948 to study German philology and literature.
-He took his Licence des Lettres in 1950, and in 1952 he married the graphic artist Gisele de Lestrange.
+He took his Licence des Lettres in 1950 and, in 1952, he married the graphic artist Gisele de Lestrange.
 They had a son, Eric, in 1955.

-In 1959, Celan took a job as a reader in German Language and Literature at L'École Normal Superieure of the University of Paris, a position he would hold until his death in 1970.
+In 1959, Celan took a job as a reader in German language and literature at L’École Normale Supérieure, a position he would hold until his death in 1970.
 His poems from this period grew shorter, more fragmented and broken in their syntax and perceptions.
-In 1960 he received a Georg Buchner Prize.
-During the 1960s he published more than six books of poetry and gained international fame.
+In 1960, he received a Georg Buchner Prize.
+During the 1960s, Celan published more than six books of poetry and gained international fame.
 In addition to his own poems, he remained active as a translator, bringing out works from writers such as Henri Michaux, Osip Mandelstam, Rene Char, Paul Valéry, and Fernando Pessoa.
 In 1970, Celan died by suicide.
 He is regarded as one of the most important poets to emerge from post-World War II Europe.